cloudmesh-project/sp17-i524/README.rst

 First, make sure that git on your computer is configured properly.
 For example::

-  $ git config --global user.name "Dimitar Nikolov"
+  $ git config --global user.name "Albert Zweistein"
-  $ git config --global user.email dimitar.g.nikolov@gmail.com
+  $ git config --global user.email albert.zsweistein@gmail.com

 Next, you need to fork this repository using the *Fork* button on its Github page.
 This will create a copy of the repository under your